BU-CLOUD-S20/A-Bare-Metal-Marketplace/README.md

 BMM will be used by clients who sell resources, and clients who buy nodes on our marketplace.

-* Shared Data Center Managers: OpenStack users that are interested in hosting marketplace services to tenants that do not create security issues.
+* Shared Data Center Operators: (OPs) OpenStack users that are interested in hosting marketplace services to tenants that do not create security issues.
+In charge of currency system etc. but should not have inside information on tenant nodes, only trivial information on offered nodes.

+* Hierarchy of Administrators: (Admins) Desire to control currency flow within hierarchy and assign roles/permissions to users below themselves in the hierarchy.
+May also be End Users.

-* Tenants with extra resources: Desire this application to reduce the cost of ownership for resources not always needed- may have different reasons or times/amounts etc. of resources to rent.
+* Selling End Users: (Sellers) Desire this application to reduce the cost of ownership for resources not always needed- may have different reasons or times/amounts etc. of resources to rent.
     * Type A- Wants to maximize money overall for a period of resource being rented
     * Type B- Wants to maximize money per amount of time that resource is being rented

-* Tenants that desire extra resources:
+* Buying End Users: (Buyers) Desire this application to obtain temporary additional resources from other tenants.
-    * Desire this application to quickly scale (industry)
+    * Type X- Desire this application to quickly scale (industry)
-    * Desire to run applications when cost-effective (HPC)
+    * Type Y- Desire to run applications when cost-effective (HPC)

 Note that it is important to keep in mind DC tenants have some rationale for choosing a DC over cloud solutions, including security or specific resource needs.